Free expat tax extension icon

 The type of property you choose significantly impacts both lifestyle and investment potential:

-- Rural properties offer more land at lower prices, but may come with infrastructure challenges as well as a longer distance to amenities.
-Many buyers choose to buy land in Panama's countryside for retirement homes or agricultural projects.
+• Rural properties offer more land at lower prices, but may come with infrastructure challenges as well as a longer distance to amenities.
+Many buyers choose how they buy land in Panama by first comparing retirement goals, access to services, and road quality.

 Each area has its unique character and investment profile, making Panama's real estate market versatile enough to accommodate most preferences, requirements, and budgets.